ccao-data/data-architecture/dbt/models/iasworld/docs.md

 Outbuilding table.
 This is the main storage table for condo unit-level data.
 It also stores other miscellaneous sub-PIN information like HIEs.

+### Nuance

+- In order to isolate HIEs, condition on `class = '288'`
+- The characteristic changes in `oby` are applied immediately to the corresponding `dweldat` characteristics rather then when HIEs "roll off".

 **Primary Key**: `jur`, `taxyr`, `parid`, `card`, `lline`
 {% enddocs %}